michaelfaulkner/super-aLby/README.md

 ```

 `some_mediator` corresponds the mediator used (for this particular simulation) in the `run.py` file.
 The mediator
-serves as the central hub in the application and also hosts the Markov process.
+serves as the central hub of the application and also hosts the Markov process.
 The three possible mediators are
 [`leapfrog_mediator`](src/mediator/leapfrog_mediator.py), which implements the simulation using the leapfrog numerical
 integrator, [`toroidal_leapfrog_mediator`](src/mediator/toroidal_leapfrog_mediator.py), which differs from
 [`leapfrog_mediator`](src/mediator/leapfrog_mediator.py) in that it corrects particle positions to account for periodic